-Most people in Denmark travel by plane, roads or railway.
-Some areas of the country are accessible only by sea and ferries transport travellers to many Danish islands.
+Most people in Denmark travel by plane, road or railway.
+Some areas of the country are accessible only by sea, and ferries transport travellers to many Danish islands.

-Transport within the city limits is generally either by bikes or public transport.
-The public transport in Copenhagen can be easily explored, planned and paid for via the city’s website or the DOT tickets app.
+Transport within the city limits is generally either by bike or public transport.
+Public transport in Copenhagen can be easily explored, planned and paid for via the city’s website or the DOT tickets app.

 All means of transportation in the capital are accessible by a single ticket purchase or the Copenhagen card for 24, 48, 72 or 120 hours.
 There are also available bikes and scooters for hire throughout all major cities in Denmark.